Register for motor fuel tax and carbon tax

 International Fuel Tax Agreement (IFTA)

-If you operate certain commercial motor vehicles interjurisdictionally, such as truckers that cross provincial or state boundaries, you must register under IFTA or obtain a Motive Fuel User Permit (MFUP) from the Ministry of Transportation and Infrastructure each time your vehicle enters B.C.
+If you operate certain commercial motor vehicles interjurisdictionally across provincial or state boundaries, you must register under IFTA or obtain a motive fuel user permit from the Ministry of Transportation and Infrastructure each time your vehicle enters B.C.
+Learn more about:

 You may be able to appeal a situation where you disagree with an action we have taken or a decision we have made.
 For example, if you are refused to be appointed as a collector, you can appeal the decision directly to the minister, and if still dissatisfied, appeal to the courts.